instnt-inc/instnt-ios-sdk/README.md

   }
 ```

 When a user taps the `Submit` button on the Signup page, all data from the user is submitted.
-You can retrieve the submission result via `InstntDelegate` functions
+You can retrieve the submission result via the `InstntDelegate` functions below:

 `instntDidCancel` is called when the user taps the Cancel button.
 `instntDidSubmit` is called when the data is submitted successfully.